 Even though taxpayers do not have to keep detailed accounts of all expenses, they might still want to know about the actual profits or losses.
 One disadvantage of presumptive taxation is that taxpayers cannot claim expenses and deductions.

-Even though it is optional to submit all bills and financial statements while tax filing, maintaining accounts is still a good practice all business management should follow to ensure clarity in the future.
+Even though it is optional to submit all bills and financial statements while tax filing, maintaining accounts is still a good practice that all business management should follow to ensure clarity in the future.

 What Are The Benefits Of Presumptive Taxation?